 Simply adding RPM filters will certainly make your quad fly smoother and the motors cooler, but we should take advantage of the excellent noise rejection from RPM filter, and try to minimize the default filtering delay.

-This is the part that actually makes your quad fly so good without propwash :)
+This is actually the part that makes your quad fly so darn good without propwash :)